dreftymac/dynamic.yaml/app/demo/readme.md

 Some functionality does not work with blockspring because blockspring is currently limited to upload of a single file.

-Therefore, features such as `datafile` include directive do not work.
+Therefore, features that depend on access to the local filesystem, (such as `datafile` include directive) do not work.